News

 CEO of Iberdrola España

-The event, which features the presence of leading players in the energy sector, reflects Iberdrola España's commitment to the energy transformation that Europe is experiencing, and especially Spain, which faces the urgent need to electrify key sectors such as industry, transport, and buildings.
+The event was attended by leading players in energy and reflects Iberdrola España's commitment to Europe’s current energy transformation, especially in Spain, which faces an urgent need to electrify key sectors such as industry, transport and construction.

 You may also be interested in smart grids: